- Try a simple prompt.

 Break ./api/routes.js into separate files for each route.

-The email field in the
+The email field in the /subscribe

 endpoint is rejecting .io domains.
 Fix this.

-The
+The search_widgets

 function in ./app.py is doing a case-sensitive search.
 Make it case-insensitive.

 For bug fixing, test-driven development can be really useful.
-You can ask the agent to write a new test and iterate until the bug is fixed:
+You can ask OpenHands to write a new test and iterate

-hello
+The hello

 function crashes on the empty string.
 Write a test that reproduces this bug, then fix the code so it passes.

 OpenHands can assist with nearly any coding task, but it takes some practice to get the best results.
-Keep these tips in mind:
+Keep these tips in mind:- Keep your tasks small.

-- Be specific.
+- Be clear and specific.

-- Provide plenty of context.
+- Provide relevant context.

 - Commit and push frequently.